 Humanities: Greece and the Italian Renaissance

 Standard Level: B- or above in Grade 10 English and Social Studies.Honors Level: Students who wish to take the course for Honors credit must complete all assigned Honors summer work and receive teacher...view details

-Science, Technology, Engineering, Arts, and Mathematics (S.T.E.A.M.) course is an inquiry/project-based course .
-It fosters data literacy and computational thinking and encourages analytical thinking, critical thinking...view details
+Science, Technology, Engineering, Arts, and Mathematics (S.T.E.A.M.) course is an inquiry/project-based course.
+It fosters data literacy and computational thinking and encourages analytical thinking, critical and...view details